Do you feel lost and confused?

 And if you’re feeling lost and don’t know what to do, then I have a resource that’ll help you.

-I put together a comprehensive journaling guide on how you can find clarity on your situation and start taking action towards a life you love.
+I put together a Find your Life Path Guide on how you can find clarity on your situation and start taking action towards a life you love.

-These are the exact steps I used to figure out my path and escape my unfulfilling job and situation.
+These are the exact steps I used to figure out my path and build a life I love.

 What do you struggle with the most when you’re feeling lost?
 Let me know in the comments below!
 I’d love to hear you out.